amihsan/trustlab/README.md

 - Possible scenario arguments derive from Scenario.\_\_init\_\_ arguments list, where parameters without default value are mandatory for scenario configuration file as well

+## For Later

+- pip install markdown \- Markdown support for the browsable API.

+- pip install pygments \- Add syntax highlighting (to Markdown processing).

+- pip install django-filter \- Filtering support in Request via parameter and in REST Framework

+- NetworkX for graph structure in backend: https://networkx.github.io/

+- NVD3 for graphs and diagrams in frontend: http://nvd3.org/

 ## Deploy

 - Project is deployed at master branch via a CI gitlabrunner by ``.gitlab-ci.yml``.